DavideSpot/SALLO/README.md

 3. select the package.json file of this repo
 4. You're all set!
 You can now start using the SALLO tools in your Unity project.

+### Install directly from github
+In your open Unity project:
+1. Go to `Window` > `Package Manager`.
+2. Click on the add (+) button, choosing the `Add package from git URL` option.
+3. copypaste the git url to this repository and click import
+4. You're all set!
+You can now start using the SALLO tools in your Unity project.

 #### Python for Unity
-The QUEST implementated in SALLO requires the [Python for Unity](https://docs.unity3d.com/Packages/com.unity.scripting.python@2.1/manual/index.html) package, which in turn requires python 2.7.
+The QUEST implemented in SALLO requires the [Python for Unity](https://docs.unity3d.com/Packages/com.unity.scripting.python@2.1/manual/index.html) package, which in turn requires python 2.7.
 If you want to use the QUEST algorithm, make sure to have it installed on your machine and added to your path.
 Check the Python for Unity installation guide for additional info.

 ## Getting Started

 SALLO contains a sample experiment to get you started quickly.
 The sample experiment requires the [Unity Experiment Framework](https://immersivecognition.com/unity-experiment-framework/).
 You can install it from their github page, or you can import the unitypackage file of the UXF version provided within the SALLO sample experiment folder.

-For more detailed instructions and examples, please refer to the SALLO paper (incoming) and to the [SALLO API Documentation](https://davidespot.github.io/SALLO).
+For more detailed instructions and examples, please refer to the [SALLO research paper](https://doi.org/10.3758/s13428-023-02265-4) and to the [SALLO API Documentation](https://davidespot.github.io/SALLO).

 ## Contributing